jnmclarty/csvcolcmp/README.md

 * Ignores case and padding (via `.lower()` and `.strip()`)
 * Single File
 * In-RAM
+* Output is sorted alphabetically
+* Output is de-duplicated

 ... and no testing, license or warranty of any kind!